Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 from supplying telecommunication services in every form as well as airspace rights.
 By Article 25 of the German constitution,

 these general rules of international law, as part of German federal law, take priority over other laws.
-The claim of

 the German government that it had a “partner duty” as a member of NATO did not invalidate these rules.
 The NATO